vega/vega-plus/weekly_report.md

 # 11/07/2019 - 11/13/2019
 ## Goals for this week
-* [ ] Add support for remaining aggregate queries
+* [ ] Add support + tests for remaining aggregate queries.
 * [ ] Investigate how Omnisci handles Vega expression translation to SQL, if they do at all.
 See jupyterlab-omnisci github.
 Install it and pooke around the codebase.
-If there's nothing usable here, to handle expressions, we will want to leverage Vega's expression parser and translate the AST it generates to SQL.
+If there's nothing usable here to handle expressions, we will want to leverage Vega's expression parser and translate the AST it generates to SQL.
 * [ ] Work on technical report.
 * [ ] Add simple test fwk.
 * [ ] Handle case where marks source the pg transform.